 Shipping contents

-The projector is shipped with the cables required for connection to a PC and to video equipment.
+The projector is shipped with the cables required for connection to a PC.
 Carefully unpack and verify that you have all of the items shown below.
 If any of these items are missing, please contact your place of purchase.